rom behind him came the plaintive question, “Daddy, are you a killer?”

-Shudatsu had seen Shunryou leave the house with the coins in his hand.
-He followed him, dragged him out of view, killed him, and stole the money.
+Shudatsu had seen Shunryou leave the house with the coins in his hand, followed him, dragged him out of view, killed him, and stole the money.
 Then he spent that twelve sen on alcohol and drank it away.
-All the time, Shudatsu had close to ten ryou in his pockets, taken from and old man and woman he’d robbed and killed a few days before.
+All the time, Shudatsu had close to ten ryou in his pockets, taken from an old man and woman he’d robbed and killed a few days before.

 Eikou was no exception.